-• Any member function that does modifications must, by definition, make modifications to the object on which it is applied.
-This requirement means either that the rules for modification must be lax enough to be meaningless or that all meaningfully non-const member functions must not be conveyor functions.
-In the latter case, not being able to modify objects would prevent almost all use of the abstractions of C++, limiting contract assertions to only the most trivial of predicates involving built-in types.

-- Introducing a new annotation that must be present on a function implicitly prevents any currently written functions from being used in contract-assertion predicates.
+- Any member function that modifies program state will, in practice, almost always make modifications to the object to which it is applied.
+This observation implies either that the rules for modification must be lax enough to be meaningless or that all meaningfully non-const member functions must not be conveyor functions.
+In the latter case, being unable to modify object state would prevent almost all use of the abstractions of C++, limiting contract assertions to only the most trivial of predicates involving only built-in types. - Introducing a new annotation that must be present on a function implicitly prevents any currently written functions from being used in contract-assertion predicates.
 Worse, as soon as changes in behavior occur under the restricted rules, such as the defining of undefined behavior proposed in [P3285R0], users will be required to write two versions of many functions, increasing work and bifurcating the library ecosystem.
-Such a burden is untenable. - Static analysis is more than capable of identifying those contract-assertion predicates that meet its requirements and ignoring those that do not, so limiting the Contracts feature to only those predicates that a particular static-analysis tool insists on needing disenfranchises both all more flexible tools and everyone writing runtime predicates that do not fit in a narrow scope.
+Such a burden is untenable. - An alternative where functions are implicitly considered to have such an annotation,4 might